Legal

 11. Security

 We use reasonable technical and organisational measures designed to protect personal data against unauthorised access, loss, misuse, and alteration.
-These include encryption in transit, access controls, contractual protections with our providers, and limiting access to data on a need-to-know basis.
+These include encryption in transit, access controls, contractual protections with our providers, and limiting access to data on a need to know basis.
 No method of transmission or storage is perfectly secure, however, and we cannot guarantee absolute security.

 If you believe you have found a security vulnerability in Slide Practice, please report it responsibly to support@slidepractice.com so we can investigate and address it.